pgeneves/internship-react/README.md

 In that project the recommendation is to experiments with Grid layout (https://mui.com/material-ui/react-grid2/) 'react-grid2' is recommended as grid is deprecated, meaning it will not longuer be maintained by the community and will disappear at some point.

+## Use developper tools to resolve bugs
+Chrome and Firefox browser have powerful development tools available.
+In Firefox CTRL+SHIFT+I can be used to open it (and F11 on Chrome)

+The 'Console' tab allow to see eroor message as well as message produce by the code with cal to the 'console.log(...)' function
+The 'Debug' tab allow to see variables, put breakpoint to stop code execution, and execute step by step 'Spy expression' are very powerful to keep track of values of some variables across the execution

 ## Start to code the project!
 A separate file named internship.md is describing the goal of the project, its requirements and provide technical information to complete it.
 With all knowledge gained so far let's implements this real-life project.